-- Provide background information about Tahmoor Mine and its activities. - Identify the community and key stakeholders potentially impacted by the Mine's activities. - Identify the nature and extent of stakeholder issues/concerns and relevant strategies to manage proactively. - Define key messages and identify the key communication tools and techniques to be used. - Disseminate information and provide opportunity for feedback. - Document policies and procedures that will be implemented to record and respond to enquiries, complaints, issues and incidents. - Identify and allocate communication roles and responsibilities during the delivery of a SEP.
+- a) Provide background information about the project. - b) Identify the community and key stakeholders likely to be affected by the project. - c) Identify the nature and extent of stakeholder issues/concerns and relevant strategies to manage proactively. - d) Define key messages and identify the key communication tools and techniques to be used. - e) Disseminate information and provide opportunity for feedback. - f) Document policies and procedures that will be implemented to record and respond to enquiries, complaints, issues and incidents. - g) Identify and allocate communication roles and responsibilities during the delivery of a SEP.